carpentries-incubator/data-harvesting-for-agriculture/setup.md

 and double-click them to run.

 The first time you run R Studio, you'll be prompted to select your installation of R.

+1. Choose the **"Choose a specific version of R"** item next to the large text box.
-Use the custom location option's Browse button to navigate to:
+2. Use the **Browse** button to navigate to:

  **DataHarvestingWin/ProgramFiles/R/R-3.6.2/**

 and choose **Select Folder.**

-You'll be given a choice between 32 bit and 64 bit; either should work, but 64 bit is likely to be what your computer is capable of.
+3. You'll be given a choice between 32 bit and 64 bit; either should work, but 64 bit is likely to be what your computer is capable of.

-If the shortcut doesn't work for you in QGIS, and you get an error message about a missing DLL, there's a location mismatch to resolve.
+If the Start folder's shortcut doesn't work for you in QGIS, and you get an error message about a missing DLL, there's a location mismatch to resolve.
 Ask a class helper for assistance in switching the .env file that you're using.